tmysoft/tmy-wordpress/README.md

 ----

+TMY Globalization Plugin is an open source tool for internationalization and localization of Wordpress based websites.
+TMY Plugin provides two translation workflow:

+* Live Translation workflow
+* Full Professional Translation workflow

+Live translation workflow provides instant translation based on Google Translate engine.
+Simply configure the extra languages you want to support through the intutuive setup interface and save, then you are done.

+Full Professional workflow provides more control and higher translation quality, which involves extracting the text for translation, translating and integrating back into Wordpress.
+More specifically TMY plugin hosts your translations locally for proof reading, editing and final publication.
+You can intergrate machine translation of your choice to prepare your contents, then leveraging fully featured translation editor with any 3rd party translation agencies.

-TMY Globalization Plugin is an open source software for internationalization and localization of Wordpress based websites.
-TMY Plugin provides two translation workflow.
-One is **Live Translation** workflow which provides instant translation based on popular machine translation engine.
-Two, **Full Professional** workflow which involves extracting the text for translation, translating and integrating back into Wordpress.
-TMY Plugin provides multiple ways to handle different development phases of the Wordpress websites with intuitive and easy to use interfaces.
+TMY Plugin provides multiple ways to handle different development phases of the Wordpress websites with intuitive and easy to use interfaces, some features include:

+* Live Translation powered by Google Translate
+* Full cycle to keep translation locally for proof read, edit and publish.
+* Support new block Gutenberg editor and classic editor.
+* Support Google Translate integration with editing capability
+* Language switcher based on
+  * Draggable floating meanu
+  * Sidebar widget
+  * Along with title or description
+  * With any page or post
+* Language switcher is in language name or flags
+* Detect browser language setting
+* Support browser cookie
+* Premium service available
+* Live support community

 ----